The Condemnation of 1277

 b.
 God's knowledge is causal.
 God is perfectly simple and His knowledge is identical with His power.

 c.
 God is pure actuality.
 No potential.
 How can contingent things have an effect on God?
 How can we teach God something?

 -- But if we say it, we are stuck with the conclusion that God is the ultimate source of "sin", whatever "sin" can mean on such an analysis --

-4. Foreknowledge does not cause the future event, but for something to be foreknown its causes must be known.
+4. Foreknowledge does not cause the future event, but for something to be foreknown its causes in the present must be known.
 So if a future choice is foreknown, it has to be caused.
 I.e. Determinism.

 C. A workable solution (at least in the opinion of your professor) --- Anselm of Canterbury 1033-1109 --- Perhaps unfamiliar to 13th century philosophers?

 1. isotemporal understanding of time.
 God knows the future because He is eternal, outside of time.
 He "sees" all of time, (what is to us) past, present, and future, as immediately "present."
 He knows (from my perspective) today what I will do tomorrow because He sees me doing it.
-Since it's my choice that causes God's knowledge, a choice is not determined and originates with me.
+Since it's my choice that "causes" [see below for explanation of scare quotes] God's knowledge, a choice is not determined and originates with me.
 It is a libertarian free choice, even though God knows it's going to be made "before" (from my perspective) I make it.

 2. Note that this also solves the Immutable Creator causing and interacting with a changing universe.
 (Maimonides)